ccheng91/mammal-ranges/README.md

 ### Modeling framework

-We can think of this as: we surveyed a **55** sites by using camera traps and ‘surveyed’ it again by using IUCN range map.
+We can think of this as: we surveyed **55** sites by using camera traps and ‘surveyed’ it again by using IUCN range map.
 We now have two species list from the two method.

-We matched these two species lists, all species ( **453** in total) can be assigned into three categories: Both: Species detected by both Camera
-+ IUCN (coded as `0` in the model).
+We matched these two species lists, all species ( **453** in total) can be assigned into three categories: Both: Species detected by both Camera and IUCN (coded as `0` in the model).
 Camera only: Species detected by camera only (coded as `1)`.
 IUCN only: Species detected by IUCN only (also coded as `1` in the model).

-We have 1954 matches in total.
+We had 1954 matches in total.

-There are **760** of Both, **89** Camera only, and **1105** IUCN only.
+There were **760** Both, **89** Camera only, and **1105** IUCN only.

 We ran two separate binomial mixed-effect models to examine what factors are associated with errors of the IUCN range map.
 We Compared type A, type B matches to assess the potential with <u>omission error</u> and type C and type B for <u>commission error</u>.

-The binomial mixed-effects model looks like this:
+The binomial mixed-effects models structed like this:

 ### Candidate variables